FIRE stands for Financial Independence Retire Early.

 Interestingly, almost everyone who reaches financial independence chooses to keep working in some form.
 But they do it in a very different way.

-They spend time on things which bring a sense of satisfaction and meaning.
+They spend time doing things which bring a sense of satisfaction and meaning.

 The bottom line?
 FIRE is empowering.
 It allows you to approach life from a position of freedom and confidence, thanks to your strong financial position.